stacks-network/docs/clarity/clarity-crash-course.md

 Then the next line down we have a public function declaration.

-Here is out first glimpse of Clarity's syntax, which may be new to you depending on your development background.
+Here is our first glimpse of Clarity's syntax, which may be new to you depending on your development background.

 For those new to Clarity, it's a little weird and uncomfortable at first, but one of the core design tenets of Clarity is simplicity and readability, and the more you work with it the more you come to appreciate the succinctness and _clarity_ (sorry) of the code you are writing.